chivas10111/chivas10111/README.md

 -I am a frontend developer intern for Opus Solution company.
 The technologies I have used while working on projects for the company are ReactJS, AngularJS, HTML, CSS, JS, ASP.NET.

 -I am a frontend developer intern for Nam Phuong Digital Techonology company.
 The technologies I have used while working on projects for the company are ReactTypescript, Vite, Tailwindcss, Tanstack react-query, Antd, Dayjs, Lodash, MUI,....

+-Now, I am working at IDTEK JSC company as a software quality engineer.

 - ⚡ Fun fact **I am nts**